jonasesoft/MedAppointment/README.md

 ### Non-Functional Requirements

-- **Applicaton Developed using Spring** : The Application is using Spring Framework for run and Docker for using postgres imaeges.
+- **Applicaton Developed using Spring** : The Application is using Spring Framework for run and Docker for using postgres images.

 - **Data Persistence in Postgres**: Data is persisted in a PostgreSQL database, ensuring data reliability and integrity.